ORIGINS participant Nina Dorieux knows the benefits of real-time feedback, incorporated into The ORIGINS Project.

 Nina and Noah Dorieux

-When son Noah, who was 7 months old at the time, was identified with speech and developmental delays through the ORIGINS assessments, Dr Tan quickly responded and let her know that a follow up was needed.
+When son Noah, who was 7 months old at the time, was identified with speech and developmental delays through the ORIGINS assessments, ORIGINS paediatrician, Dr Jamie Tan quickly responded and let her know that a follow up was needed.

 Noah is now two-years old and has been seeing a physio and getting help with his speech and hearing.